-The Radiologic Technology program at Marion Technical College adheres to the JRCERT's standard with regards to the declaration and discussion of pregnancy, including the appropriate courses of actions once declaration of pregnancy has occurred.
-If a student becomes pregnant, she can elect to notify the Clinical Coordinator and/or the Program Director.
-Pregnancy notification is strictly voluntary.
-The program recommends written pregnancy notification.
+The Radiologic Technology program at Marion Technical College adheres to the JRCERT's standard with regard to the declaration and discussion of pregnancy.
+This includes the appropriate courses of action once the declaration of pregnancy has occurred.
+If a student becomes pregnant, they can elect to notify the Clinical Coordinator and/or the Program Director.
+Pregnancy notification is voluntary.

-Study and participation in a clinical setting is a necessary part of the training program conducted by the program.
+Studying and participating in a clinical setting is a necessary part of the training program conducted by the program.
 Exposure to doses of radiation is an inherent part of clinical education and participation.
-Students who are pregnant are subject to risk associated with radiation exposures that are greater than the risks shared by women who are not pregnant.
+Students who are pregnant are subject to risks associated with radiation exposures that are greater than the risks shared by those who are not pregnant.
 There is medically accepted evidence that a human embryo/fetus has greater sensitivity to radiation.
-The embryo/fetus may be susceptible to the harmful effects of radiation such as cancer, mental retardation and other various developmental deficiencies.
+The embryo/fetus may be susceptible to the harmful effects of radiation such as cancer, mental retardation, and other various developmental deficiencies.
 Other risks which detrimentally may affect pregnancy and which are inherent during clinical education include strenuous lifting and exposure to infectious diseases and illnesses.
-Pregnant women need to make informed decisions regarding radiation exposure during pregnancy.
+Pregnant students need to make informed decisions regarding radiation exposure during pregnancy.

 The Marion County Public Schools, MTC, the Radiologic Technology program and school officials will not be responsible for radiation injury to the student or the embryo/fetus if the student chooses to continue in the program during pregnancy.